oblivia-simplex/Narrativity/2_schultz.md

 She wears high heels like in dreams.
 Stunned.
 Apostate.

 I could have said he only fell for tragic women, but I was falling for tragic men.
-You know, their darkness, their pain. \"You light up my life, you give me hope, to carry on,\" Debby Boone was singing to me.
+You know, their darkness, their pain.
+"You light up my life, you give me hope, to carry on," Debby Boone was singing to me.

 I turned to my girlfriends.
 They had strong shoulders and clear